 Looking to the future of work, Sturgess-Durden believes that management hierarchies will continue to lose their value in the workplace for two reasons:

 1. An evolving work structure.

 Younger generations entering the workplace are changing the structure of work.
 “They’re looking for more collaborative working relationships, rather than that transactional parent-child type relationship,” she said.
-“They’re looking for network organisations and adult-to-adult working relationships.”
+“They’re looking for network organizations and adult-to-adult working relationships.”

 2. The economic outlook.

-Experts predict the world of work is going to become a lot more Vuca—volatile, uncertain, complex and ambiguous—something the Covid-19 pandemic has given many companies a taste of.
+Experts predict the world of work is going to become a lot more Vuca—volatile, uncertain, complex, and ambiguous—something the Covid-19 pandemic has given many companies a taste of.
 In this professional context, she says, “a rigid hierarchy is not going to be flexible enough”.